pratnala/casper-pn/README.md

 1. Changed default sans serif font to [Dubai](https://dubaifont.com/).
 2. Post content is justified.
 3. Automatic dark mode.
-Toggle with cookie to come soon.
+Additional toggle for user to override.
+No cookie for user privacy.
+This can change based on feedback.
 4. Default monospaced font set to [Cascadia Code](https://github.com/microsoft/cascadia-code).
 Using v2105.24.
 5. Post body uses sans serif font.